 Homework Assignments: There are 7 homework assignments.
 Because the solution to the homework will be posted on Canvas or discussed in class on the due date, late homework will not be accepted.

 Groups: I will post a sign-up sheet for you to self-select your group (in Homework 1).
-A group will work together on the term project, and some questions in the homework assignments.
+A group will work together on the term project.